 I do not suggest you purchase the individual spices to make your blend of curry powder unless you are using it frequently.
 It is time-consuming, and the flavor will deteriorate over time.

 Check out this Kapitan chicken recipe if you are interested in meat dishes.
 It is a famous Nyonya curry that is with influence from Malay and Chinese cooking.

-Coconut milk plays an indispensable role in making this vegetable curry.
+Coconut milk plays an indispensable role in making this Malaysian vegetable curry.
 I always like to use the fresh coconut milk extracted from the grated coconut flesh, which is readily available in most of the tropical countries in Asia.
-It is best to use immediately or can be frozen up to a few weeks.
+It is best to use it immediately or can be frozen for up to a few weeks.
 If it is not available, use the coconut milk in the can or tetra pack.
 Make sure it is full-fat coconut milk that is suitable for cooking and contains 20 to 25% of fat.
 This is because coconut milk is added with other ingredients for drinking instead of cooking.

 The vegetarian curry tastes great if you use stock instead of water.
 We conveniently use the vegetable stock prepared from scratch in our restaurant.
 However, if you decide not to spend too much time making this dish, consider using the store-bought vegetable bouillon or powder.
 There is vegetable bouillon powder with no MSG added available.

 Now it comes to the final step, i.e., to braise vegetables.
 I’ll break it down so that you will not miss any details that might affect the outcome.